There are 3 plans you should make when coming to Canada to study:

 - Study plan (to choose the right program)

-- Career plan (to know what to do professionally after your study and prepare ahead)
+- Career plan (to know what to do professionally and as a job after your study and prepare ahead)

-- Personal exit plan (to know your immigration options after your study and prioritize the Provinces that will increase your options of becoming a permanent resident in Canada).
+- Personal exit plan (to know your permanent immigration options after your study and prioritize or position yourself for the programs/provinces that will increase your options of becoming a permanent resident in Canada).

 Due to the delay in the program, the next best option that many individuals are considering is coming to Canada as a student first.
 If you study in Canada, you may either be eligible to apply for the Canadian Experience Class (CEC) of the Express Entry now that the general draw is back, or you may seek a student nomination for permanent residence from a province.

 Canada and many of the provinces are always looking out for those who have studied here, so there will always be something for you to stay permanently.

 Becoming a permanent resident is, however, not automatic, so you have to play your cards right by knowing your options early enough and positioning yourself for the opportunities.